HUD-Data-Lab/Data.Exchange.and.Interoperability/CONTRIBUTING.md

 - **Backwards compatibility**

   HMIS API libraries should strive to maintain the structure and meaning of existing resources.
-Future changes should avoid incompatability with the existing resources and should avoid breaking changes across prior verions of this specification.
+Future changes should avoid incompatibility with the existing resources and should avoid breaking changes across prior versions of this specification.
 When breaking changes are required they should be clearly tied to the guiding principles here and follow the guidelines for (schema evolution)[#SCHEMA-EVOLUTION.md].